 SPIRALING THE LEARNING ACROSS DISCIPLINES

-While each domain offers its own rigorous curriculum, integration with other domains beginning in the Lower School creates a dynamic choreography of learning.
-By experiencing, for example, the interrelationships between mathematics, art and cultural history, students broaden their perspective and learn how to address situations using ideas from multiple disciplines.
-Students find the curriculum as a whole to be highly engaging and relevant.
-It provides them with the necessary knowledge and skills for the future.
+While each domain offers its own rigorous curriculum, integration with other domains, beginning in the Lower School, creates a dynamic choreography of learning.
+By experiencing, for example, the interrelationships among mathematics, art, and cultural history, students broaden their perspective and learn how to address situations using ideas from multiple disciplines.
+Students find the curriculum as a whole to be highly engaging and relevant as it provides them with the necessary knowledge and skills for the future.

 CROSS CURRICULUM PROJECTS AND TEACHING

 Much of the classwork at Ross involves projects designed to incorporate learning from multiple disciplines.
 Beginning in the youngest grades, students work both independently and in teams, present their findings to their peers, work with mentors, and share their work with partner schools online.
 Individual and group projects and hands-on learning immerse students in their studies.
 Teachers at Ross work on grade-level teams.
 They plan, teach, and assess student work together to foster the development and meaningful application of discipline-specific skills and to ensure that students meet or exceed national education standards.